Mark A. Johnston

 - Kalantar v.
 Lufthansa German Airlines, 2007 U.S. Dist.
 LEXIS 26666 (D.D.C.
 April 11, 2007).
 Directed successful defense of international airline against claims of false arrest, defamation, malicious prosecution and civil conspiracy.

 - Brunson v.
 Kalil & Co., 404 F. Supp.
 2d 221 (D.D.C.
 2005).
 Secured the dismissal of claim seeking a declaratory judgment in case arising from brokerage agreement for the sale of a television station.

 - District of Columbia Bar

 - Maryland Bar Association

 - District of Columbia Pro Bono Program, representation for indigent clients in child custody and domestic relations disputes.

 Awards and Recognition:

-- Selected for inclusion as The Best Lawyers in America 2023 for Litigation – Labor and Employment
+- Selected for inclusion as The Best Lawyers in America 2023 and 2024 for Litigation – Labor and Employment

 - Attained an AV® Preeminent™ rating from Martindale-Hubbell